 The Reserve Bank of Australia's (RBA) cash rate target is arguably the most important base interest rate in the nation, and in-part determines the interest rate on products such as home loans, savings, accounts, term deposits, and more.
 A high RBA cash rate is usually not as good news for those borrowing money as it is for those saving money, and vice versa.

-As of March 2023 the cash rate target has been held at 4.35%.
+As of November 2024 the cash rate target has been held at 4.35%.
+That's a whole year now that it's been at this level.

 The current RBA Governor is Michele Bullock, with her term starting on 18 September 2023.
 The term is due to expire 17 September 2030.